Certified Repairs at Tsawwassen Collision

 I-CAR Gold Class

-In mid-2106, of the more than 500 ICBC accredited shops in BC Tsawwassen Collision was one of only 23 that had become involved in the I-CAR program and reached the Gold Class in Progress level.
-In October 2016, the first of these shops achieved the full Gold Class level and on December 22 Tsawwassen Collision became the 9th repair facility in BC to become Gold Class.
+In mid-2016, of the more than 500 ICBC accredited shops in BC, Tsawwassen Collision was one of only 23 that had become involved in the I-CAR program.
+In October 2016, the first of these shops achieved Gold Class level and in December 2016 Tsawwassen Collision became the 9th repair facility in BC to become Gold Class.

-There was a strong push at Tsawwassen Collision in 2016 to reach this important level but we view it only as a step in the continuous process of learning and improvement.
-With more courses and welding qualifications we have maintained this status through 2018.
+There was a strong push at Tsawwassen Collision in 2016 to reach this important level but we viewed it only as a step in the continuous process of learning and improvement.
+With continued courses and welding qualifications we have maintained this status each year since then.

 Tsawwassen Collision is certified by Ford, Kia, Nissan and FCA (Fiat Chrysler America).
 The core requirements for all of these companies include I-CAR Gold Class and equipment similar to what is required by the ARA CCR.
 Each of them then have slight variations and additions.
 Ford is the most complex, with rigorous tool requirements for aluminum repair.